How to Create a SaaS Onboarding Email Sequence (7-Day Example)

 The key to day five is segmentation.
 If you're sending the same email to everyone regardless of behavior, you're missing the point.
 Celebrate active users and help inactive ones.
 For more on how to set up these triggers, see our guide on sending emails based on product events.

-Day 7: Activation Push
+Step 7: Craft Your Activation Push

 By day seven, you're approaching the end of the critical onboarding window.
 Users who haven't activated by now are at serious risk of churning.
 This email should be your strongest push toward the activation milestone.